a-gondolkodas-orome/durer-jatekok/HOW-TO-DEVELOP.md

 Each game must have a folder under `src/components/games` and its metadata listed in `src/components/games/games.js`.
 - Include a new game in `gameList` and `gameComponents` exported values as well.

+Good to know
-Role selection and game restart is managed by `<game-siderbar>` component in the most common cases.
+- Role selection and game restart is managed by `<game-siderbar>` component in the most common cases.
+- The state of the board is stored in the `board` field of the store, so that the AI step has easy access to it.

 ## Technologies used